SriSravyaN/templates-hacktoberfest/README.md

 # TEMPLATES AND COMPONENTS IN ANY LANG!

-## This is an Open Repository For Students to Contribute code in Hackoctober in different Languages and Tech
+## This is an Open Repository For Students to Contribute code in Hackoctoberfest in different Languages and Tech
  meant for everyone to create code and learn to contribute to open source.

 <br/>